chaunceygardiner/weewx-weatherboard/docs/index.md

   board shows today's and the rate)
 * UV index and solar radiation, on a station that has them (readout board)
 * Air quality index, on a station with an air quality sensor
-* The station's time, which is also the status line
+* The station's time, which is also the status line, with the date under it on the readout board

 UV, solar radiation and air quality show only on a station that has them, and the board closes up around what is missing: